almtwmy/Tennis-Match-Prediction/README.md

 - Add more dynamic features (like recent form, head-to-head statistics).
 - Explore deep learning if more features and computing power are available.

+## Data Source and License

+The tennis match data used in this project is provided by [Jeff Sackmann / Tennis Abstract](https://github.com/JeffSackmann/tennis_atp).

+This dataset is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This project is for **academic and non-commercial purposes** only.